 The kBox squat is a basic flywheel training exercise with many variations important for all subjects ranging from rehab patients to elite athletes.
 Suitable for the training of primarily quadriceps and glutes.
 The strength in a squat is highly correlated to improved results in jump height and sprint speed.

 Hold the kBar in your elbows for the Zercher Squat variant for some extra strain on your quadriceps.
 Or use a regular barbell bar for an Overhead Squat variant.
-Further possibilities include Front Squat and Zombie Squat (also with the kBar) and Goblet Squat (with kGrips).
+Further possibilities include Lateral Squat, Front Squat, Sumo Squat and Zombie Squat (also with the kBar) and Goblet Squat (with kGrips).

 As compared to using traditional free weights or gravity based equipment, performing squat exercises on the kBox has multiple advantages.
 The possibility to limit the depth of the exercise ensures safety.
 The ergonomic harness avoids the need to use arms or hands and avoids the risk of injuries.